 Statutes of limitation exist in every state and in Federal law as well.
 Statutes of limitation are laws that define the time limits for filing a civil action (as opposed to a criminal action).
 Once the statute of limitations has passed, or “run”, the right to file a lawsuit no longer exists and the claim cannot be brought.
 Therefore, it is critically important to be aware of the statutes of limitation that apply to any action, and in particular to actions that arise in real estate contracts, transactions and litigation.
 Any time there is a dispute over a real estate purchase or transaction, including seller non-disclosure of defects or material facts that affect the value or desirability of the property, or the discovery of construction defects anywhere in the building, or adjacent areas to the building, one needs to be attentive to the statutes of limitation and the time frames that could result in the claim being lost simply due to the passage of time.

-The 6 Primary Statutes of Limitation For Real Estate Sales Transactions and Litigation in California
+The 6 Primary Statutes of Limitation that apply in Real Estate Sales Transactions and Litigation in Calif0rnia

 The four primary statutes of limitation to be aware of in the context of real estate transactions, disputes and litigation in California are the 4-year statute of limitations for breach of contract, Code of Civil Procedure § 337, the 3-year statute of limitations for fraud, the 2-year statute of limitations for actions against a broker, the statutes of limitations for breach of fiduciary duty of a broker or agent in California under Code of Civil Procedure §§ 338(d) and 343, and finally, a collection of various statutes of limitation that govern actions for construction defects.